 It is important you understand what is involved before you give consent to take part.
 Ask your specialist or the research nurse any questions you may have.
 If you don’t feel that taking part in a trial is the right option for you, you can decline without giving a reason.

 You might like to ask some of the following questions if they’re not already covered in the information given to you by the trial team.

 If you decide to take part in a clinical trial, you will be asked to sign a form saying that you agree to take part and understand what is involved.
 This is called giving informed consent.
-However, this does not commit you in any way and you can still withdraw from the trial at any time if you change your mind.
+However, this does not commit you in any way and you can withdraw from the trial at any time if you change your mind.

 If you’re thinking of leaving a trial you can do so at any time and you do not have to give a reason.
-Stopping taking part won’t affect any future care you receive.
+Stopping taking part will not affect any future care you receive.
 If you want to leave a trial you can discuss this with your specialist or research nurse.

 You cannot be entered into a clinical trial without your knowledge and without giving your consent.

 You will have blood and tissue samples taken during your diagnosis and treatment.
 For example you may have tissue removed during a biopsy.